Stroke Ish only has one form, but can be written in

 ambush impish lumpish dampish vampish frumpish

-En Ing: nash/gnash tenaceous pretentious Danish tarnish
+nash/gnash tenaceous pretentious Danish

-burnish nourish
+tarnish burnish nourish

 clannish mannish womanish admonish diminish